UFO sightings in Norway: 1986

-In the evening of July 13, 1986, in a mountain farm near Torpo the married couples Tova and Tonning saw two bright objects in the sky.
-Mr Tonning took a film where the objects were seen moving.
-The movie was analyzed by the ufological organization Ground Saucer Watch (GSW).
-According to the GSW: there is no evidence of a hoax; the motion of the objects was attributable to the camera movement caused by the photographer; there is a lack of reference points in the photos or video tape, so it is not possible to give a conclusive answer on the nature of the objects.
-Other experts identified the bright objects as Jupiter and Arcturus.
+On the evening of 13 July 1986, a married couple at a mountain farm near Torpo, along with their son and some friends, witnessed a pair of bright objects in the sky, the first of which was allegedly moving dramatically, flashing, and releasing sparks.
+The husband captured film of the incident, which was later analyzed by the ufological organization Ground Saucer Watch (GSW).
+They stated that there was no evidence of a hoax; however, they suggested the apparent motion of the objects could be attributable to camera movement and also highlighted the lack of reference points in the photos or videotape.
+They were unable to give a conclusive answer on the nature of the objects.
+Other experts suggested the bright objects were actually the planet Jupiter and the star Arcturus.

 2006

-In the evening of August 21, 2006, a strange light phenomenon was reported seen by many people in the sky all over northern Norway, from Finnsnes in Troms, to Bodø in Nordland.
-The bright, green, shining orb was traveling with great speed in night sky and was described by witnesses as much bigger than an aircraft.
-The police and coast guards were contacted by hundreds of people who saw the object.
-Some people believed, and the newspapers half-seriously claimed, that it was a UFO, and for a while it remained an unidentified flying object.
-A few days later, the phenomenon was explained to have been a bolide.
+On the evening of 21 August 2006, a strange light phenomenon was reported by multiple witnesses in the sky over northern Norway, from Finnsnes in Troms, to Bodø in Nordland.
+A bright, green, shining orb was traveling at fantastic speed in the night sky, the police were contacted by various eyewitnesses who observed the object, and extensive speculation followed.
+The next day, the phenomenon was suggested to have been a bolide.

 2009

-On December 9, 2009, a bluish spiraling light was seen, filmed, and photographed over Norway.
-Responsibility for the incident is not certain, Norwegian news stating that the light and spiral were caused by a failed Russian missile launch.
+On 9 December 2009, a bluish spiraling light was seen, filmed, and photographed over Norway.
+Jonathan McDowell, a Harvard astrophysicist, suggested that the light and spiral were caused by a failed Bulava missile test from a submarine deployed by the Russian Federation.